aaanh/reroll.ing/README.md

 # [Reroll.ing](https://reroll.ing)

-> I bought the domain as a joke and now feel compelled to do something with it.
+The wise words of ThePrimeagen:

+> I have this dumb idea in my head and I will make this thing ~[work]~.

 So...
-I built this full-stack FGO gacha simulator in, what is to me, a record time of 5 days (to be verified with commit history 🤡).
+I built this full-stack FGO gacha simulator in, what is to me, a record time of 5 days (to reach MVP status).

 ## N.B.